springernature/shunter/README.md

 Shunter major versions are supported for 6 months after their last release.
 This means that patch-level changes will be added and bugs will be fixed.
 We maintain a [support guide](docs/support.md) which documents the major versions and their support levels.

+If you'd like to know more about how we support our open source projects, including the full release process, check out our [support practices document](support).

 If you're migrating between major versions of Shunter, we maintain a [migration guide](docs/migration/index.md) to help you.